8 Benefits of Online Therapy

 Online therapy is flexible enough to fit into your schedule.
 Getting help can be as simple as sending your counselor a text in the middle of a frustrating day.
 You can schedule video sessions at your convenience.
 Or, you can squeeze in a phone call just before your next shift.

-Wait times at the therapist’s office are an inconvenience, especially when you could barely muster the courage to ask for help in the first place.
-It might seem like a small benefit, but knowing that you won’t have to wait to speak to your therapist is a great consolation.
+Wait times at the therapist’s office to get in for an appointment are an inconvenience, especially when you could barely muster the courage to ask for help in the first place.
+It might seem like a small benefit, but knowing that you won’t have to wait to contact your therapist to share important information or seek immediate feedback is a great consolation.

 Therapists are ethically and legally required not to share details of your sessions with third parties.
 The same rules apply to online therapy.
 Your therapist ensures that sessions are in a private chat room and your details are not accessible by third parties.

 There is one aspect of privacy that in-person therapy can’t take care of.
 You have to be physically present at the therapist’s office.
-What if you bump into someone you know?
+What if you bump into someone you know in the therapist’s waiting room?
+Many people still feel a stigma about getting help for mental health issues.

-With online therapy, such privacy concerns are dealt with.
+Connecting with your therapist online, you don’t have to worry about privacy.
 You choose where to be for your sessions.
 From the comfort of your home, no one will know you’re getting therapy.
-Plus, online therapy sites take measures to effectively protect your identity.
+Plus, online therapy platforms take security measures (for example, high-grade encryption) to effectively protect your privacy online.

 Some people can’t access therapy because they are strapped for cash.
 In-person therapy can be pricey, especially if you don’t have insurance to cover it.
 Factor in the daily commute, and you’re looking at a bill that’s too high.

 It’s tough to open up and talk about how you feel.
 You might feel anxious sitting in the waiting room at the therapist’s office.
-Going to a new environment to meet a therapist can also be stressful.
+Going to a new environment to meet a therapist can also be stressful, but during online sessions, you’re in control of your environment and can set it up in a way that feels good for you.
+Then you can focus better on the work you need to do.

 Traffic, bad weather, illness are some of the reasons why you might miss in-person therapy sessions.
-With online therapy, you can stay consistent.
+With online therapy, you can stay consistent and communicate with your therapist anytime and anywhere you have an internet connection.

-Online counseling doesn’t restrict you to therapists in your geographical area.
+Online counseling doesn’t restrict you to therapists in your geographical area and can expand your options.
 You can choose from hundreds of therapists from different areas in your state.

 Furthermore, you can find a counselor who fits your specific needs and has expertise on your particular issues.
 Because no counselor is an expert on every disorder, it is essential to find one who is conversant with yours.